barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ## Picking

 After instances are combined, they are still independently accessible.
-In particular, we can assigned a `pickData` to an instance, and use it to determine if the instance is picked with [`Scene.pick`](http://cesium.agi.com/Cesium/Build/Documentation/Scene.html#pick).  `pickData` can be any JavaScript type: a string, a number, an object with its own properties.
+In particular, we can assigned an `id` to an instance, and use it to determine if the instance is picked with [`Scene.pick`](http://cesium.agi.com/Cesium/Build/Documentation/Scene.html#pick).  `id` can be any JavaScript type: a string, a number, an object with its own properties.

-The following example creates an instance with a `pickData`, and writes a message to the console when the mouse moves over it.
+The following example creates an instance with a `id`, and writes a message to the console when the mouse moves over it.

 ```javascript
 var instance = new GeometryInstance({